Taylor Branch: Career

 Branch served as an assistant editor at The Washington Monthly from 1970 to 1973; he was Washington editor of Harper's from 1973 to 1976;

 and he was Washington columnist for Esquire Magazine from 1976 to 1977.
 He also has written for a variety of other publications, including The New York Times Magazine, Sport, The New Republic, and Texas Monthly.

 In 1972, Branch worked for the Texas campaign of Democratic presidential nominee George McGovern.
 Branch shared an apartment in Austin with Bill Clinton, and the two developed a friendship that continues today.
 He also worked with Hillary Rodham, Bill's then-girlfriend and Yale Law School classmate, and later Clinton's wife.

-Branch's book on former president Bill Clinton, The Clinton Tapes: Wrestling History With The President, was written from many tape-recorded interviews and conversations between the two, most of which occurred in the White House during Clinton's two terms in office and which were not disclosed publicly until 2009 at the time of the book's publication.
+Branch's book on former president Bill Clinton, The Clinton Tapes: Wrestling History With The President, was written from many tape-recorded interviews and conversations between the two, most of which occurred in the White House during Clinton's two terms in office and which were not disclosed publicly until 2007.

 Branch was a lecturer in politics and history at Goucher College from 1998 to 2000.
+Branch has also taught at the University of Baltimore.

 Taylor Branch received a five-year MacArthur Foundation Fellowship (also known as a "genius grant") in 1991 and the National Humanities Medal in 1999.
 In 2008, he received the Dayton Literary Peace Prize's Lifetime Achievement Award, presented to him by special guest Edwin C. Moses.

 In 2013, he co-produced Schooled: The Price of College Sports based on his 2011 book The Cartel.

 in 2015, he received the BIO Award from Biographers International Organization, for his contributions to the art and craft of biography.